How to Come Up with Creative Ideas: Complete Guide

 Fight predjudice

-A campaign based on a misconception people have about the category or are biased against and prove them wrong.
+Base the campaign on a misconception people have about the category or are biased against and prove them wrong.
 Expose the prejudice, show that it was irrational.
 Find the positive in the negative.

 Fight stereotypes

-A campaign that challenges and disproves negative stereotypes, misconceptions or biases about the brand, category or audience.
-Uses evidence, stories or experiences to change minds and break down barriers.
+Challenge and disprove negative stereotypes, misconceptions, or biases about the brand, category, or audience.
+Use evidence, stories, or experiences to change minds and break down barriers.

 Gamification

-A campaign that gamifies the brand experience, adding rules, challenges, rewards or competition to make engagement fun and motivating.
-Uses game mechanics to encourage participation and create enjoyable brand interactions.
+Gamify the brand experience by adding rules, challenges, rewards, or competition to make engagement fun and motivating.
+Use game mechanics to encourage participation and create enjoyable brand interactions.

 Glorify somebody

-A campaign that elevates and honors specific individuals or communities whose stories embody the brand values.
-Gives voice and recognition to people whose experiences, achievements or character represent what the brand stands for.
+Elevate and honor specific individuals or communities whose stories embody the brand values.
+Give voice and recognition to people whose experiences, achievements or character represent what the brand stands for.

 Glorify the audience

-A campaign based on gloryfiyng the target audience of the product offering.
-Find their greatness that is related to the problem our product solves.
-Do not use the words hero, superpowers or warriors.
+Glorify the target audience of the product offering.
+Find their greatness related to the problem the product solves.
+Avoid using the words hero, superpowers, or warriors.

 Honesty

-A campaign that embraces complete transparency, admitting flaws, limitations or uncomfortable truths about the product, brand or category.
-Honesty builds trust and credibility, turning potential weaknesses into strengths through authentic communication.
+Embrace complete transparency by admitting flaws, limitations, or uncomfortable truths about the product, brand, or category.
+Build trust and credibility through honesty, turning potential weaknesses into strengths through authentic communication.

 Horror movie

-A campaign based on a horror movie including a tension or problem that the product, brand or campaign topic helps to overcome.
-Act like a horror movie director.
+Base the campaign on a horror movie, including a tension or problem that the product, brand

 Install it

-A campaign that creates a physical or digital installation, exhibit or environment that people can experience and interact with.
-Transforms spaces into brand experiences that engage multiple senses and create lasting impressions.
+Create a physical or digital installation, exhibit or environment that people can experience and interact with.
+Transform spaces into brand experiences that engage multiple senses and create lasting impressions.

 Invent a Complementary Product

-A campaign that creates a new product or service that works alongside the main offering to enhance its value or solve related problems.
-Extends the brand's impact by addressing adjacent needs or opportunities.
+Create a new product or service that works alongside the main offering to enhance its value or solve related problems.
+Extend the brand's impact by addressing adjacent needs or opportunities.

 Label

-A campaign with an evocative name or symbol for the product offer or campaign topic.
-Or you can find a distasteful name for contradictory campaign topic.
-Try to use labels to support the key message.
+Use an evocative name or symbol for the product offer or campaign topic.
+Or find a distasteful name for a contradictory campaign topic.
+Use labels to support the key

 Lovestory

-A campaign based on a lovestory describing a tension or problem that the product, brand or campaign topic helps to overcome in the name of love.
-Act like a great lovestory writer.
+Base a campaign on a love story describing a tension or problem that the product, brand

 Make an Enemy

-A campaign that identifies and confronts a clear antagonist, obstacle or force that stands against the brand's values or the audience's interests.
-Creates narrative tension and gives people a common adversary to rally against.
+Identify and confront a clear antagonist, obstacle or force that stands against the brand's values or the audience's interests.
+Create narrative tension and give people a common adversary to rally against.

 Make a Parody